Personal Post-doctoral Research Fellowship

 The project manager and project group

-The qualifications of the project manager and project group will be assessed in relation to the following points:
+The project manager and project group will be assessed in relation to the following points:

-- Experience with supervision of students and junior researchers.
+- Experience with supervision of students and younger researchers

 Implementation plan and resource parameters

-This criterion gives an indication of whether the plan for project implementation is satisfactory, and whether the planned use of resources is reasonable based on assessment of the following elements of the project:
+This criterion gives an indication of whether the plan for project implementation is satisfactory, and whether the planned use of resources in the project is well-suited for the tasks in the project, based on assessment of the following elements:

 - Plans for project implementation, including breakdown into work packages/sub-projects, milestones and deliverables.